jmrlibrary/staff-portal/README.md

 # staff-portal

-Intended monorepo for staff-portal-server and staff-portal-client.
+Central hub for guides, help, and bug reporting regarding the Staff-Portal.